 x A numeric matrix. width The width of the smoothing window in number of samples.
 Must be positive.
 Must be odd. weights A matrix of weights for the linear convolution kernel.
-Dimensions must be odd. sd,sddist The spatial parameter for kernel-based filters.
+Dimensions must be odd. sd, sddist The spatial parameter for kernel-based filters.
 This controls the strength of smoothing for samples farther from the center of the smoothing window. sdrange The range parameter for kernel-based filters.
-This controls the strength of the smoothing for samples with signal values very different from the center of the smoothing window.
+This controls the strength of the smoothing for samples with signal values very different from the center of the smoothing window. spar The strength of the smoothing when calculating the adaptive bilateral filtering parameters.

-filt2

-spar The strength of the smoothing when calculating the adaptive bilateral filtering parameters.
 The larger the number, the stronger the smoothing.
 Must be positive. kappa The constant for the conduction coefficient for nonlinear diffusion.
-Must be positive. rate The rate of diffusion.
-Must be between 0 and 0.25 for stability. method The diffusivity method, where 1 and 2 correspond to the two diffusivity functions proposed by Perona and Malik (1990).
-For 1, this is $\exp(-(grad x /K)^2)$, and 2 is $1/(1+(grad x /K)^2)$. niter The number of iterations for nonlinear diffusion.
-Must be positive. guide The guide signal for guided filtering.
+Must be positive.

+The rate of diffusion.
+Must be between 0 and 0.25 for stability.

+The number of iterations for nonlinear diffusion.
+Must be positive.

+The guide signal for guided filtering.
 This is the signal used to determine the degree of filtering for different regions of the sample.
-By default, it is the same as the signal to be smoothed. sdreg The regularization parameter for guided filtering.
-This is analagous to the range parameter for kernel-based filters.
+By default, it is the same as the signal to be smoothed.

+The regularization parameter for guided filtering.
+This is analogous to the range parameter for kernel-based filters.
+Signal regions with variance much smaller parameter for kernel-based filters.
 Signal regions with variance much smaller than this value are smoothed, while signal regions with variance much larger than this value are preserved.